aleksip/shila-drupal-theme/README.md

 A Pattern Lab generated style guide can be found [here](https://aleksip.github.io/styleguide-shila-drupal-theme/) (online style guide might not be up to date).

-Please note that this theme is in early stages of development.

 ## Background

 This theme is not meant to be usable as is.
 It is meant to be a starting point for development of new themes.

 It is also meant to demonstrate Drupal template compatibility and Pattern Lab integration made possible by the [Drupal Edition of Pattern Lab](https://github.com/pattern-lab/edition-php-drupal-standard) and [Data Transform Plugin](https://github.com/aleksip/plugin-data-transform).
-For this reason most of the templates are actually unmodified Drupal [Stable base theme](https://www.drupal.org/node/2580687) templates.
+For this reason most of the templates used by the theme are actually unmodified Drupal [Stable base theme](https://www.drupal.org/node/2580687) templates.

 ## Installing development dependencies

-While it is possible to use Shila theme on its own, [Shila Drupal Theme StarterKit](https://github.com/aleksip/starterkit-shila-drupal-theme) is required for development.
+[Shila Drupal Theme StarterKit](https://github.com/aleksip/starterkit-shila-drupal-theme) is required for development.

 Prerequisites: [npm](https://nodejs.org/) and [Bower](http://bower.io/) installed.